joelaul/joelaul/README.md

 - ⚡ Fun fact: ...
 -->

-👨‍💻 I'm a [guitarist](http://www.instagram.com/joelaul) and [recording artist](https://open.spotify.com/artist/6o2NWnXwAdnP9xxSCBHKcY?si=3ir4-yNlQumzG5vLZlSD2A) turned fullstack developer striving for a more personal, creative web.
+👨‍💻 I'm a [guitarist](http://www.instagram.com/joelaul) and [recording artist](https://open.spotify.com/artist/6o2NWnXwAdnP9xxSCBHKcY?si=3ir4-yNlQumzG5vLZlSD2A) turned fullstack developer from Philadelphia, PA.

-👀 Seeking opportunities in tech, media, and their intersection.

 🕳️ Current rabbit holes: AI integration and UX design.

+## 💬 Don't be a stranger!

+👀 I'm seeking opportunities in tech, media, and their intersection.
+I'm always in search of unlikely connections and ways of turning them into solutions.

+🗣️ If that's a good for your team, let's [get in touch!](http://joelaul.dev)